Bug Out Tools

 Typical Price: $60 - $100

 Swedish-made axes.
 Some of the best you can buy - and since your life might depend on it - you want the best you can get for cutting firewood and making shelters.
-Must have item in your car kit or INCH bag if you live in a remote area.
+Must have item in your car kit or INCH bag if you live in a remote area along with a good folding saw.

 $70Amazon